 All in check

 Having a checklist is a great way of taking control of the nervousness that comes with racing.
-So that you can stop thinking about what gear you might have missed.
-This checklist will help you pack all the things you will need.
+So for you stop thinking about what gear you might have missed, this checklist will help you pack all the things you will need.

 We like to think about endurance training as a journey – and all good journeys have some kind of plan, otherwise, you will never reach your final destination.
 To complete this journey, you’ll need to structure it over periods, so you get sustained improvement in performance over time.
 Starting slowly, and gradually building your fitness, in preparation for your main race.